14 min read

 Private Messaging and Groups

 Not every conversation belongs in public.
 Private messaging and group spaces let members connect one-on-one or in smaller circles.
-BuddyPress handles both natively, members can message each other and create private groups with their own discussion spaces.
+BuddyPress handles both natively: members can message each other and create private groups with their own discussion spaces.

 How to Build a Discussion Forum on WordPress

-Step 1: Install WordPress + BuddyPress + bbPress
+Step 1: Install WordPress + Jetonomy

 Step 2: Choose Your Community Theme